sooftware/kospeech/README.md

 At present our top model has recorded an **80% CRR**, and we are working for a higher recognition rate.

 ###### ( **CRR** : Character Recognition Rate )

+We are constantly updating the progress of the project on the [Wiki page](https://github.com/sh951011/Korean-Speech-Recognition/wiki).
+Please check this page.

 [More details](https://sh951011.github.io/Korean-Speech-Recognition/notes/More-details.html)

 ## Installation